 1. I love coffee.

 2. One of my greatest thrills is seeing people overcome their fears and reach their full potential.
 We all have unique gifts, and there’s nothing like stepping bravely into your passion and calling (even if your knees are knocking!).
-And when you do that, you realize it’s not about you anyway; it’s about the gifts you have to offer others.
+And when you do that, you realize it’s not about you anyway; it’s about what you have to offer others.

 3. My husband Mike and I were high school sweethearts and I’m still madly in love with him!
 (That’s us holding hands in the photo at the top of this page.)